JustinDFuller/justindfuller.com/content/posts/go-things-i-love-first-class-concurrency.md

 ![Go Things I Love](/go-things-i-love.png)

-In order to get the most out of this post I suggest you familiarize yourself with the fundamentals of Go concurency, a great place to do that is [in the Go tour](https://tour.golang.org/concurrency/1).
+In order to get the most out of this post I suggest you familiarize yourself with the fundamentals of Go concurency; a great place to do that is [in the Go tour](https://tour.golang.org/concurrency/1).
 These patterns rely on goroutines and channels to accomplish their elegance.

 ## First Class